 Our busy After-schoolers are provided with a hot lunch daily on arrival from primary school.
 Our chef has devised an age appropriate menu plan to cater for their varying likes.
 This includes a five week menu plan, including dishes requested by our After-schoolers such as chicken & pasta, lasagne & chicken curry to name but a few.

 All meals are freshly prepared daily by our resident chefs, Hazel & Lorraine who are fully trained in food handing.
-Our Kitchen is HACCP compliant.
-We use fresh produce and all meats are purchased daily from our local butcher.
+Our kitchens are HACCP compliant.
+We use fresh produce and all meats are fresh each day from our local butcher/supplier.

 - Healthy eating is promoted through an arrangement of activities for the children including play, stories, music, outings, cookery etc.